 Holden Parramore is a suburban neighborhood (based on population density) located in Orlando, Florida.

-Holden Parramore real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
+Holden Parramore real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Holden Parramore neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 Vacant apartments or homes are a major fact of life in Holden Parramore.
-The current real estate vacancy rate here is 50.7%.
-This is higher than the rate of vacancies in 98.7% of all U.S. neighborhoods.
-In addition, most vacant housing here is vacant year round.
-This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
-But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
-If you live here, you may find that a number of buildings in your neighborhood are actually empty.
+The current real estate vacancy rate here is 43.3%.
+This is higher than the rate of vacancies in 98.1% of all U.S. neighborhoods.
+A relatively large percentage of housing here is seasonally occupied (23.3%).
+This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
+If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.